 However, there are a number of other advantages such as increased earthworm and microbe activity (they just love Garden Mate).
 In clayey soils, increased water penetration and better drainage will occur.
 In sandy soil, the leaching of moisture and nutrient will be reduced, so they are more available to your plants.

 Another advantage is that the plants root system will be more robust which allows the plant to search a wider area of soil for nutrients and moisture.
 This means the plant will be healthier and better able to tolerate adverse conditions.

 You are now ready to plant.
 All shrubs and trees (including fruit trees) enjoy Garden Mate being placed in the hole when they are planted.
-This suppresses any potential toxicity and encourages the roots to grow out into the surrounding soil.
+This ensures good drainage and encourages the roots to grow out into the surrounding soil.